LearnWeb3DAO/hardhat-verification/README.md

 npm install --save-dev @nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ethers
 ```

-- We also need to install `hardhat-etherscan` npm package, in your terminal pointing to `hardhar-verification` folder execute this:
+- We also need to install `hardhat-etherscan` npm package, in your terminal pointing to `hardhat-verification` folder execute this:

   ```bash
   npm install --save-dev @nomiclabs/hardhat-etherscan